We Believe Clients and Trust Matter.

 There is nothing accidental about drunk driving.
 The person who drinks and drives is doing so intentionally which makes it entirely preventable.
-Jim is chairman of the Pinellas County MADD Advisory board which is working to eliminate and prevent driving under the influence and impaired driving.
+Jim is former Chairman of the Pinellas County MADD Advisory board which is working to eliminate and prevent driving under the influence and impaired driving.
 DUI was the number one cause of fatal car crashes in Florida in 2013.
-Jim has written a free guide he makes available to anyone who has been affected by a drunk driving crash.

 - Impaired Driving

 A growing threat to driving safety is the sharp increase of drivers who are impaired by drugs and prescription medications.
 In fact, law enforcement now reports more stops are made for impaired driving than for DUI.
 These stops are commonly made during the middle of the day.
 And, many drivers who are pulled over are on pills prescribed by their doctor or a combination of them.
 These drivers are no less dangerous than someone who has been drinking and they cause accidents everyday.